Poikilos/pypicolcd/README.md

     * writes next 32 bytes (short command must be called immediately after long command writes byte 31, due to relative positioning being the only way to access the right side of the chip aka odd zone)
     * therefore, accessing a block in an odd zone always requires first filling the even zone (for example, filling zone 1 block 3 requires filling zone 0 block 3 using long command with 32 bytes then calling short command to fill zone 1 block 3, where zone 1 and block 3 are implied by relative positioning, also with 32 bytes)
 * pypicolcd stores blocks separately (in picolcd.framebuffers list) so they can be sent to the graphics chip without slicing the buffer (only one framebuffer is created for text type devices)

-## Authors
-* resources from external sources:
-  * Ninepin font: by Digital Graphics Labs on <http://www.1001fonts.com/ninepin-font.html> LICENSE is "fonts/1001Fonts General Font Usage Terms.txt" except with the following specifics stated by author: Free for personal use, Free for commercial use, Modification NOT allowed, Redistribution allowed, freeware license in "fonts/ninepin/!license.txt"
-  * Press Start font family (prstart.ttf, prstartk.ttf): by codeman38 on <http://www.1001fonts.com/press-start-font.html> LICENSE is "fonts/1001Fonts General Font Usage Terms.txt" except with the following specifics stated by author: Free for personal use, Free for commercial use, Modification allowed, Redistribution allowed, custom license "fonts/press-start/license.txt"
-    * naturally 8px high including descenders
-  * flottflott font: by Peter Wiegel on <http://www.1001fonts.com/flottflott-font.html>  LICENSE is "fonts/1001Fonts General Font Usage Terms.txt" except with the following specifics stated by author: Free for personal use, Free for commercial use, Modification allowed, Redistribution allowed, SIL Open Font License (OFL) -- see "fonts/flottflott/Open Font License.txt" and "fonts/flottflott/OFL-FAQ.txt"
-  * ilyessuti on pixnio: CC0 licensed kitten*.jpg (2017-12-21-14-52-48) <https://pixnio.com/fauna-animals/cats-and-kittens/field-grass-cute-summer-nature-cat-outdoor-flower>, retouch expertmm -- see "images/CC0.txt"
-* expertmm <https://github.com/expertmm> code and resources not mentioned above: resources created by expertmm are CC0 -- see "images/CC0.txt")
-* sphinx on excamera.com: http://excamera.com/sphinx/article-picolcd.html (61-line version of code that works with text model picoLCD 20x4 only)